 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach The company's waste management projects in Morong, Rizal, and Pasig City use materials to build and maintain the sanitary landfill and other facilities including the roads inside the waste management facilities.
-Suppliers, community, customers The Company recognizes that the construction materials such as cement, rebars, HDPE, and GC Liners are non- renewable which entails high amounts of costs, energy and emissions to produce.
+Suppliers, community, customers The Company recognizes that the construction materials such as cement, rebars, HDPE, and GC Liners are non-renewable which entails high amounts of costs, energy and emissions to produce.
 What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach anecteu: Scarcity of materials impacts pricing which indirectly affects the company's competitiveness.
-Suppliers, customers The company regularly monitors its materials consumption and works to continually improve on the designs and construction practices to ensure the optimization of materials without compromising quality or durability. pricing which indirectly affects materials consumption and works to continually improve on the designs and construction practices to ensure the optimization of materials without waste facilities construction in its current waste management materials and equipment.
-The project development.
-Through the data reduction and proper generated, better design and systems maintenance in materials usage can be created to increase efficiency in has corresponding effect on the usage of materials. financial performance.
+Management Approach Scarcity of materials impacts pricing which indirectly affects the company's competitiveness.
+Suppliers, customers The company regularly monitors its materials consumption and works to continually improve on the designs and construction practices to ensure the optimization of materials without compromising quality or durability.
+What are the Opportunity/ies Identified?
+Which stakeholders are affected?
+Management Approach Significant portion of the total cost of the projects pertain to waste facilities construction materials and equipment.
+The reduction and proper maintenance in materials usage has corresponding effect on financial performance.
+Customers, shareholders The company is working on analyzing the efficiency of the usage of materials in its current waste management project development.
+Through the data generated, better design and systems can be created to increase efficiency in the usage of materials.